 (17 January 1809 – 11 December 1873)

-Reverend John West, the son of a Wesleyan clergyman, was raised in a good home and had the benefit of a literary education.
+Reverend John West, the son of a London shoemaker, was raised in a good home and had the benefit of a literary education.
 Admitted to the Congregational Ministry at Thetford, Norfolk in 1829, he served at a variety of postings over the next decade, until being accepted by the Colonial Missionary Society in 1838 for service in Van Diemen’s Land.

 Sailing from London with his wife and five young children, West arrived at Hobart Town in December of that year.
 He soon relocated to Launceston and became involved in a struggle with the leadership of that town’s existing Congregational Church.